 • Name Response: In a quiet room, say your dog's name in a happy tone.
 The instant they turn their head or make eye contact, click and treat.
 This builds a positive association with their name.

 • Start of Recall: From a few feet away, say your dog's name and "Come!" in an excited voice.
 Click the very first step they take toward you, and then give them a huge jackpot of treats and praise when they arrive.
+For long-distance recall, consider using a dog training whistle.

-Adding Cues and Fading Lures
+Adding Verbal Cues

 Only add a verbal cue (like the word "Sit") after your dog is reliably offering the behavior with a lure.
 Say the word just before you start the luring motion.
 Soon, your dog will anticipate the motion and respond to the word alone.